micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 try to drastically simplify that experience with a platform that bakes in the development model so you can just get back to writing code.

+## Go Micro

+We will now be ending support for [go-micro](https://github.com/micro/go-micro).
+Having personally spent 6 years since inception on go-micro I feel as though its time to finally let it go.
+What started as a tiny library to help write Kubernetes-as-a-Service back in 2014 turned into a widely used open source framework for Go microservices development.
+Having now amassed more than 14k stars you might wonder why we leave it behind.
+The truth is, while it solved a problem for many it never became what I had expected it to be.

+Go Micro was built on the premise that developers needs a simpler way to build distributed systems.
+With strongly defined abstractions and a pluggable architecture it did that well but that became really unweidly to manage.
+With an MxN matrix of complexity, Go Micro became the thing it was trying to fight against.
+As we attempted to hone on this platform effort, it just became very clear that to do that we'd need to start fresh.

+Go Micro will live on as an independent library under my own personal account on GitHub but it will no longer be supported as an official Micro project.
+Hopefully it finds second life in some other ways but for now we say goodbye.

 ## Next Steps

 For now our hosted offering is invite only.
 We want to ensure the experience provided to every developer and